IKOR-GmbH/sip-framework/docs-snapshot/README.md

 sip.security.ssl.client.key-store-type | Type of client keystore file | String | / |
 sip.security.ssl.client.key-alias | The alias (or name) under which the key is stored in the client keystore | String | / |
 sip.security.ssl.client.key-password | Password of the client key | String | / |

+### SIP Middle Component

+[SIP Middle Component](./middle-component.md) (sipmc) is a custom camel component used by the SIP Framework as a communication device between connectors.
+Currently, sipmc can be seen as part of integration scenarios as a tool for its lifecycle manipulation.